-The A-frame is very easy to identify.
-It’s a steep, pointed roof which extends all the way to the ground or close to the ground.
-The roof makes up much or all of the walls of the home.
+It’s steep, pointed roof which extends all the way to the ground or close to the ground.
+The roof makes up much or all off the walls of the home.
 It’s a very simple roof design and is inexpensive because the roof serves as both roof and walls.

-The other part of the roof can be many designs such as hip, gambrel or gable… but when adding an extending ledge, it becomes a bonnet variation of that roof design.
+The other part of the roof can be many designs such as hip, gambrel or gable… when adding an extended ledge, it becomes a bonnet variation of that roof design.

 It’s a V-shape.
-It’s a rather odd looking roof design and is not used much.
+It’s rather odd looking roof design and is not used much.
 However, one benefit of the butterfly roof is you end up with tall ceilings on two sides of the home.

 While plain looking below, the flat roof is frequently used on modern and mid-century style homes and can be a striking design if you like the modern look.

 Box gable roofs have two sloping sides that meet to form a ridge, with a triangular

 extension on either side that is boxed off from the walls.

 This type of roof is popular for areas with cold weather conditions, providing a stable design that deals well with rain and snow.

 An open gable roof is identical to a box gable roof, with the only exception the boxed offsides on either end.